Geo-Mafia/Geo-Mafia/README.md

 ### Frontend

 We intend to add the game timer and events such that the game start functionality, voting events, and end conditions can be met.
+We intend to integrate map functionality in the game so that players can receive the map they individually are in.
+As well as initializing more bubbles into the CampusMap

 ### Backend
 We plan to implement chatting between players through firebase.
 When a snapshot is taken, the location will be shared to all players again through firebase.
 Also when the location of all players will be displayed on the map and sent to every player during the game.
 ## 2) A brief description about how the work will be divided among all pairs of people in your team.
 ### Frontend
 1. Timer/Game Event Scheduling - Noah
+2. CampusMap integration with game class - Nanci & Noah

 ### Backend
 1. Chat firebase interactions - Calvin, Jason, Kyu
 2. Location firebase interactions - Jason, Kyu